Bootstrap percolation on a generalized Hamming cube: Critical probability for the 3-neighbor process

 where $C$ is a constant.
 For the first term above, the number of good triples $T_1$ is at most $C(k)2^n \binom{n}{4}\binom{n}{2}$ and $T_1'$ is at most $C(k)\binom{n}{4}\binom{n}{2}$ since $|T_1 \cap T_1'|=1$.
 Other terms can be derived in a similar way.

 In order to satisfy the assumption that $\Var(X)=o((\ee X)^2)$, it suffices to take

 and

 A direct check shows that if $p \gg 2^{-\frac{n}{3}}n^{-2}$, then $\Var(X)=o((\ee X)^2) $ and $\ee X \to \infty$.
 By Lemma~\ref{lemma15}, $\pp(X>0)\to 1$, and then Lemma~\ref{lemma:triangle} implies that percolation occurs, proving the lower bound in \eqref{eq:p2k}.
 At the same time, if $p\ll 2^{-\frac{n}{3}}n^{-2}$, then by Markov's inequality, $\pp(X \geq 1)\leq \ee [X]=o(1)$.
 Thus with probability $\to 1$ there are no good triples in $\cA_0$, so by Lemma~\ref{lemma:triangle} the process does not percolate.
-This proves the upper bound. \end{proof} \begin{remark} This theorem forms a particular case of Theorem \ref{thm: k>=2}.
-At the same time, that theorem relies on Lemma~\ref{lemmaV2}, which does not apply to $k=2$, so we kept the presentation of the case $k=2$ self-contained. \end{remark}
+This proves the upper bound. \end{proof} \begin{remark} This lemma forms a particular case of Lemma \ref{thm: k>=2}.
+At the same time, that lemma relies on Lemma~\ref{lemmaV2}, which does not apply to $k=2$, so we kept the presentation of the case $k=2$ self-contained. \end{remark}